 If the offense occurs when the student is not participating in Non-Seasonal Activities then the student will lose 30 days of participation for the next Non-Seasonal Activity of participation.
-If the offense occurs while participating in Non-Seasonal Activities then the student shall be suspended from Non-Seasonal Activities and/or competitions for 30 participation days.
+If the offense occurs while participating in Non-Seasonal Activities then the student shall be dismissed from Non-Seasonal Activities for 30 participation days.
 Participation days for Non-Seasonal Activities are days when school is in session.
-For band and choir, if no state or conference sanctioned event is held within these 30 days, then the student shall be suspended from the next such event.